Solvency Documentation for Asset Protection Transfers in Florida

 Asset Appraisals

-Fair market value claims must be supported.
+Fair market value claims must be supported by independent evidence.
 Real estate appraisals, business valuations, and investment account statements created within weeks of the transfer establish values that courts treat as reliable.
 Values estimated from memory during a deposition years later carry minimal weight.

 Business interests require particular attention.
 A 50% ownership interest in a closely held business is not worth half the company’s revenue.
-Marketability discounts, minority interest discounts, and valuation methodology all affect the number.
+Marketability discounts, minority interest discounts, and the choice between going-concern and liquidation valuation all affect the number.
+Courts generally presume that a business is valued as a going concern unless it is defunct or on the verge of shutting down, but that presumption can be challenged.
 A formal business valuation by a credentialed appraiser is the strongest evidence.

 Liability Schedule

-A complete list of all known and contingent liabilities at the time of the transfer.
-Contingent liabilities—potential claims that have not yet materialized—present the hardest problem.
+A complete list of all known and contingent liabilities at the time of the transfer addresses the debt side of the solvency equation.
+Contingent liabilities (potential claims that have not yet materialized) present the hardest problem.
 A physician with no pending malpractice claims still carries contingent liability exposure.
 A business owner who signed personal guarantees carries those obligations even if the underlying loans are current.

 Solvency Affidavit

-Several DAPT states require an affidavit of solvency when funding an asset protection trust.
+Several DAPT states require an affidavit of solvency when funding a domestic asset protection trust.
 Nevada and South Dakota do not require one for each transfer, which simplifies ongoing trust funding.
-The affidavit is good practice regardless of whether the jurisdiction mandates it.
+Regardless of whether the jurisdiction mandates it, the affidavit is good practice because it documents the debtor’s state of mind at the moment that matters most: the moment of the transfer.

 Statement of Purpose

-A statement drafted by the planning attorney and signed by the debtor when the transfer closes carries significantly more weight than a litigation affidavit prepared after a creditor has challenged the transfer.
+A statement drafted by the planning attorney and signed by the debtor when the transfer closes carries far more weight than a litigation affidavit prepared after a creditor has challenged the transfer.
+The difference is timing: contemporaneous evidence of intent is harder to fabricate and harder to attack.

 Business purpose.
 Corporate restructuring, partnership formation, business succession planning, or separation of operating assets from investment assets.